ethanhann/redisearch-php/docs-src/indexing.md

 new GeoField('place', new GeoLocation(-77.0366, 38.8977));
 ```

-Fields can also be made with the FieldFactory class...
+Fields can also be made with the FieldFactory class:

 ```php-inline
 // Alternative syntax for: new TextField('author', 'Charles Dickens');